Carl "Alfalfa" Switzer: Death

 Stiltz's account of the event was one of self-defense, testifying that Switzer had banged on his front door, yelling "Let me in, or I'll kick in the door."
 The threat was followed by a struggle that began with one of the men, Switzer or Piott, striking Stiltz with the clock.
 This prompted Stiltz to retrieve his firearm.
 According to Stiltz, Switzer threatened him with a knife and yelled, "I'm going to kill you!"
 Stiltz fired and shot Switzer in the groin, damaging an artery that caused massive internal bleeding.
 Switzer was pronounced dead on arrival at 7:27 pm at the hospital at the age of 31.

 Tom Corrigan's account differed significantly from his stepfather's.
-He told investigators that Stiltz shot Switzer as he and Piott were leaving.
+He told investigators that Stiltz shot Switzer as Piott and he were leaving.
 After the gun's accidental discharge that almost hit Corrigan, Switzer turned to Piott and said they needed to leave.
 The two were headed for the door when Stiltz then fired the fatal shot.
 Switzer never drew a knife, as Stiltz had claimed he had.

 Corrigan was never called to testify at the coroner's inquest, and Stiltz testified in his own favor.
 His testimony was taken to be truthful, despite physical evidence that contradicted his account and his past perjury conviction.
 Years later, Corrigan stood by what he told officers had happened that night, and said his stepfather did not have to kill Switzer.